phuse-org/LinkedDataEducation/doc/StudyURI.md

 and Daniel Goude, with follow up discussions including Johannes Ulander and Tim Williams.
 These recommendations are under development and subject to change.

-Please submit your feedback by branching the Github repository or sending your comments to:

-tim.williams@phuse.eu

-[ADD YOUR EMAILS HERE IF YOU WISH TO BE CONTACTED]
+You may contribute to this project by  branching the Github repository.
+Please send comments and feedback by raising a Github issue.

 ## Background
 [KF or DG: PLEASE ADD CONTENT HERE,  some of which can come from your paper.
 Use generic terms to describe why a URI is needed]